 The school program is developed with supervised study as part of the daily program.
 If time is used wisely at school, only a minimal amount of work will be required at home.
 However, most will find it necessary to spend some time other than the regular school hours on assignments.
-Students who fail to turn in an assignment, or a quality assignment, when the assignment is due, will be required to attend Extended Learning (refer to Grades & Activity Restrictions section), to get the assignment turned in.
+Students who fail to turn in an assignment, or a quality assignment, when the assignment is due, will be placed on GradeWatch (refer to Grades & Activity Restrictions section), with a new due date in which the assignment is to be turned in.
 Those missing school will have assignments to make up.
 Students will have one day for each day absent to complete all make-up work without penalty.